UTFCast Pro User Manual

 <link src="MyBachuite2.xml" enc="utf32be" bom="no" />

-NOTE: Bachuite profile elements are similar to the setting profile feature in the GUI, but they are not the same feature.
-They are designed for and work in different environments.
-There's no way to load saved setting profiles or Bachuite profiles in each other.
+Note that Bachuite profile elements are similar to the setting profile feature in the GUI but are designed for and work in different environments.
+It is not possible to load saved GUI setting profiles or Bachuite profiles in each other.

 Here's an example of using profiles: